Ray structures on Teichm\"uller Space: Construction of piecewise harmonic stretch maps

 \subsection{Thurston's construction of stretch maps for maximal geodesic lamination}

-Given a maximal lamination, Thurston construct{s} stretch maps in two steps. \begin{itemize} \item[Step 1.]
-The {first step} is to define a change in the hyperbolic structure of each ideal triangle such that the sides of each triangle are expanded by a factor of $e^t$.
+Given a closed hyperbolic surface $Y$ and a maximal geodesic lamination $\lambda$, Thurston constructs stretch maps in two steps. \begin{itemize} \item[Step 1.]
+The first step \cite[Proposition 2.2]{Thurston1998} is to define a change in the hyperbolic structure of each ideal triangle complementary to $\lambda$ on $Y$ such that the sides of each triangle are expanded by a factor of $e^t$.
 The change is realized by a built-in Lipschitz map having Lipschitz constant $e^t$ on the boundary and at most $e^t$ in the interior.
-This is the only place where Thurston use{s} the assumption {of} $\lambda$ being maximal.
+This is the only place where Thurston uses the assumption of $\lambda$ being maximal.
 These changes match up along $\lambda$ so that they change the arc length of the leaves of $\lambda$ by a factor of $e^t$ as well. \item[Step 2.]
-The {second step} is to extend the (new) hyperbolic structures on the complement of $\lambda$ over a neighbourhood $\mathcal N$ of $\lambda$ by describing its developing map as an infinite product in the group of isometries of the hyperbolic plane, with the help of an induced measured foliation $F_\mathcal{N}(\lambda)$ on $\mathcal{N}$ transverse to $\lambda$.
+The second step \cite[Section 4]{Thurston1998} is to extend the (new) hyperbolic structures on the complement of $\lambda$ over a neighbourhood $\mathcal N$ of $\lambda$ by describing its developing map as an infinite product in the group of isometries of the hyperbolic plane, with the help of an induced measured foliation $F_\mathcal{N}(\lambda)$ on $\mathcal{N}$ transverse to $\lambda$.
 In this step, Thurston makes assumptions neither about the existence of transverse measures for $\lambda$, nor about the topological or combinatorial type of the complement of $\lambda$.
-In other words, {this} second step works for all geodesic laminations.
-The hyperbolic structure on $\mathcal{N}$ is determined by the transverse measured foliation $F_\mathcal{N}(\lambda)$ and a \textit{sharpness function} in a neighbourhood of each ideal vertex (spike), which records the length of each horocycle leaf inside each spike of $Y-\lambda$.
-The hyperbolic structure on $Y-\lambda$ constructed in Step one provides a unique sharpness function.
-So the construction results in a unique hyperbolic structure on $X$ with a built-in Lipschitz homeomorphism.
-This step is carried out in detail in \cite[Section 3]{PapadopoulosTheret2007} and \cite[Section 5]{Bonahon1996} (See also \cite{CalderonFarre2021}).
+In other words, this second step works for all geodesic laminations.
+The hyperbolic structure on $\mathcal{N}$ is determined by the transverse measured foliation $F_\mathcal{N}(\lambda)$ and a \textit{sharpness function} in a neighbourhood of each ideal vertex (spike), which records the length of each horocycle leaf inside each spike of $Y\backslash\lambda$.
+The hyperbolic structure on $Y\backslash\lambda$ constructed in Step 1 provides a unique sharpness function.
+So the construction results in a unique hyperbolic structure on $Y$ with a built-in Lipschitz homeomorphism.
+This step is carried out in detail in \cite[Section 3]{PapadopoulosTheret2007} and \cite[Section 5]{Bonahon1996} (See also \cite{CalderonFarre2021}). \end{itemize} To generalize the construction from the case of maximal laminations to non-maximal ones, the key point is to change the hyperbolic structure on each component of $Y\backslash\lambda$ in a suitable way.
+Here we provide an approach to doing this by considering harmonic maps from punctured surfaces to crowned hyperbolic surfaces (possibly with simple closed geodesic boundary components).